bioimagesuiteweb/bisweb-manual/docs/imageeditor.md

 * `Sets to Display` - Selects which Point Set to display in the viewer.
 Choices are: (i) `Current` to display the currently selected Point Set (default), (ii) `All` to display all Point Sets, and (iii) `None` to display no landmarks.
 * `Enable Mouse` - Toggle to enable placement or editing of landmarks using the mouse.

-The `Current Landmark Options` operate on the currently selected Point Set in `CurrentSet`:
+The `Current Landmark Options` operate on the currently selected Point Set in `Current Set`:
 * `Landmark` - Selects the currently 'active' landmark from the drop down list of landmarks, if any.
+Selecting a landmark centers the image viewer crosshairs on the currently selected landmark.
-* `Pick`/`Release` - Centers the image viewer crosshairs on the currently selected landmark in `Landmark`.
+* `Pick`/`Release` - The `Pick` button allows for editing landmark locations.
 If the `Enable Mouse` toggle is checked, pressing the `Pick` button will allow the landmark to be moved (a circle will appear around the landmark to indicate that it can be moved).
 The `Release` button will appear to discontinue landmark location editing.
 * `Undo` - Undo the last landmark operation.
 * `Redo` - Redo the previous landmark operation.
 * `Delete` - Deletes the currently selected landmark in `Landmark`.